Coco Peat Bricks

 5Kg brick makes about 50 – 60L.

-Calcium Magnesium Nitrate (Cal Mag).
+Calcium Magnesium Nitrate (Cal Mag) and then flush/rinse before using.

 Cocopeat has a negatively charged complex, surrounded by a couple of positively charged ions: sodium and potassium.
 Because these elements stick to the complex, like iron to a magnet, there is no danger to the plant root initially.
 The problem starts when fertilizing with calcium.
 The calcium will push the potassium and sodium aside and take their position.
 Consequently, the calcium that is connected to the complex won’t be available to the plant, while sodium and potassium that are released into the water will be available.